14 Top-Rated Campgrounds near Santa Cruz, CA

-Discover the best places to sleep in the wilderness with our list of the top campgrounds near Santa Cruz.
+Discover the best places to enjoy the natural side of Santa Cruz with our list of the top campgrounds near Santa Cruz.

 Address: 101 N Big Trees Park Road, Felton, California